Last Updated on September 22, 2021 by Lori

 Unfortunately, a fire destroyed the hotel in 1875.

-Although the hotel was rebuilt and then reopened, by then they faced fierce competition by neighboring hotels.
+Although the hotel was rebuilt and then reopened, by then they faced fierce competition from neighboring hotels.
 Plus the challenge of transporting guests up and down the mountain proved to be a problem.

 The hotel burned down again in 1923.